 Planning a conference or meeting?
 Hit up these event planning blogs for trends, ideas and some solid advice.

-Wear black, run on little sleep, and thrive on the kind of stress that would buckle a sheet of steel?
-You must be an event planner.
+We’ve rounded up some of the best event planning blogs out there for those of you who wear black, run on little sleep, and thrive on the kind of stress that would buckle a sheet of steel.

 As an event planner, your world is constantly changing.
 There’s increasing pressure from a busy live events market.
 And you’re expected to be a dab hand in dozens of specialities from experiential marketing to managing peer review for scientific or medical conferences.
 In the hectic world of events, it’s nice to take a moment to remind yourself that others out there share your joys, and your frustrations.